jobongie/group10_project2/README.md

 To begin:

 1. **PGAdmin4**- Open the Browser of your choice and begin running this program, you must keep it open throughout the operation of the Dashboard.
 Create a Database within your postgresql server named **Enterprises**, and open the query tool within this Database.
-Paste the code from the file **static\data\US_Enterprises-CreateTable.sql**, and follow the instructions outlined within, you will need to import the following 3 files after creating their tables.
+Paste the code from the file **static\data\US_Enterprises-CreateTable.sql**, and follow the instructions outlined within, you will need to import the following 4 files after creating their tables.

     a. **static\data\2017_NAICS_Structure_Summary.csv**

-    b. **static\data\Consolidated State_NAISC Sector 2008-2017.csv**
+    b. **static\data\Consolidated State_NAISC Sector 2008-2017. csv**

     c. **static\data\state_codes.csv**

+    d. **static\data\data.csv**

 2. **app.py**- Within the main directory of **Group10_PROJECT2** you will find this file, {dbuser} & {dbpassword} will need to match your postgresql server user credentials (save the changes).